Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 You must run _SwiftLint_ in CLI or using _Xcode_ to be sure you don't keep and submit warnings.
 **In most of cases you must fix warnings, or explain why in your commtis and pull request comments you choose to disable them.**

-Today, only in very few cases some SwiftLint warnings are disabled:
+Today, only in very few cases some _SwiftLint_ warnings are disabled at files level:
 - in tests classes
 - in files containing tokens which will be generated